HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ## What are Entities

 Entities are like variables in XML.
 You define them in the DTD and reference them in the document body.
-When the parser encounters an entity reference it replaces it with the entity's value.
+When the parser encounters an entity reference it replaces it with the entity’s value.

 ```xml
 <?xml version="1.0"?>